AtlasOfLivingAustralia/ala-soils2sat/README.md

         ./docker/start-or-restart-stack.sh
         # or if you need to trigger a rebuild of the app Docker image (after a git pull)
+        ./docker/start-or-restart-stack.sh --build
         # note: the docker cache means probably only the last stage of the multistage build
-        #       will happen.
-If you need a full rebuild, also pass --no-cache
+        #       of our app will happen.
+If you need a full rebuild, do a separate no-cache build
+        pushd ./docker
+        docker-compose build --no-cache
+        popd
-        ./docker/start-or-restart-stack.sh --build
+        ./docker/start-or-restart-stack.sh

-  1. open a browser to `https://<VM IP>:443` (port `80` will redirect to HTTPS)
+  1. open a browser to `http://<VM IP>` (we don't run HTTPS because some of the client-side JS breaks)

 ## About
 We're running a number of docker containers.